-1ST YEAR:
+1ST YEAR: Take courses; develop pre-dissertation research project topic;

-Take courses; develop pre-dissertation research project topic;
+negotiate pre-dissertation research project proposal with program advisor.
+Secure approval of pre-dissertation research project contract by CCP faculty by April of the first year.

-negotiate pre-dissertation research project proposal with program advisor and develop a contract.
-Secure approval of pre-dissertation research project contract by CCP faculty.
-2ND YEAR: Continue taking courses; take core practicum; complete pre-dissertation research project by end of school year and submit the project to the CCP faculty for approval.
-Begin studying for Doctoral Qualifying Written Examination during summer.
-3RD YEAR: Complete courses; take field practica; organize doctoral supervisory committee; take Doctoral Qualifying Written Exam in fall; take Doctoral Oral Examination in spring; complete dissertation proposal meeting (late spring of 3 rd year or early fall of 4 th year).
-4TH YEAR: Apply for internships; continue field practica; complete special proficiency; work on dissertation research.
-5TH YEAR: Complete predoctoral internship in (summer, fall, spring); defend dissertation; graduate!
+2ND YEAR: Continue taking courses; take core practicum; complete pre-dissertation research project by end of school year and submit the project to the CCP faculty for approval by April of the 2nd year.
+Begin studying for committee; take Doctoral Qualifying Written Exam in fall; take Doctoral Oral Examination in spring; complete dissertation proposal meeting (late spring of 3rd year or early fall of 4th year).
+Students who wish to apply for their predoctoral internship must propose their dissertation in the Spring prior to the internship application semester (Fall)